dpfinch/toar_sample/README.md

 The main driving script of the program is `sample_model.py`.
 To run this via terminal, change into the code directory and type the command `python sample_model.py`.
 Or run within an IDE (e.g. Spyder or Visual Studio Code).

-If the verbose keyword is set in the cofig file, you should see print outs of the progress of the program.
+If the verbose keyword is set in the config file, you should see print outs of the progress of the program.
 The speed of the this program varies dramatically due to the different satellite files.
 The larger the satellite file the longer the script will take to run.
 There are plans to increase the speed of the program in future developments.

 ### Reporting Errors